Pastors to hold election prayer vigil Monday evening

-The vigil will take place at 6:30 p.m.
-Monday, Nov.
-2, at Central High School (located at 131 Shipley Ferry Road in Blountville), Vance said in a Thursday email.
-Masks and social distancing will be required, he said.
+The vigil will take place at 6:30 p.m. at Central High School, 131 Shipley Ferry Road in Blountville.
+Masks and social distancing will be required, Vance said.

 “This event is to allow pastors and the community to come together and pray for our nation,” Vance said.

-Vance said the event would also include singing by Lee Fish and Dena Bowling.
+He added that the event will also include singing by Lee Fish and Dena Bowling.

 Be the first to know